 Phosphorus Reduction Strategy for Inland Non-Tidal Waters

 In June 2009, the Connecticut Department of Energy and Environmental Protection (DEEP) proposed a strategy to address the need for a reduction in phosphorus loadings to non-tidal surface waters from municipal wastewater treatment plant discharges.
 That strategy has been the topic of numerous discussions between DEEP, stakeholders, and U.S. EPA.
 A revised strategy has been developed which is expected to address the concerns raised in the last 18 months by those parties.

-Meets quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
-The committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.
+The Coordinating Committee met quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
+The Committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.

 The fourth Coordinating Committee meeting was held on August 11, 2014, at 1 p.m. in the Russell Room, on the third floor at CT DEEP Headquarters.